lukaszkorecki/aero-1p/README.md

-# 1password reader for Aero
+# 1Password integration for Aero

 ## What is it?

-As the title says - this tiny library allows for reading data from 1Password and injecting them into configs read via [Aero](https://github.com/juxt/aero).
+This tiny library allows for reading data from 1Password and injecting them into configs read via [Aero](https://github.com/juxt/aero).

-Using 1Password's [secret references](https://developer.1password.com/docs/cli/secret-references) we can dynamically inject secrets (and other data found in 1password), into your configuration at read time.
+Using 1Password's [secret references](https://developer.1password.com/docs/cli/secret-references) we can dynamically inject secrets (and other data found in 1Password), into your configuration at read time.

 This is usually very helpful when combined with Aero's other features like profiles or dynamic includes, since 1Password CLI might not be available in outside of your local environment.